netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-api-gateway-openshift.md

 - Content routing CRDs (httproutes.citrix.com and listeners.citrix.com)

 Kubernetes native Ingress supports only basic host and path based routing.
-Using content routing CRDs, you can expose the advanced content routing abilities provided by Citrix ADC like routing based on header values or query strings.
+Using content routing CRDs, you can expose the advanced content routing abilities provided by Netscaler like routing based on header values or query strings.

 - Rate limit CRD (ratelimits.citrix.com)

-In a Kubernetes deployment, you can rate limit the requests to the resources on the back end server or services using the rate limiting feature provided by the ingress Citrix ADC.
+In a Kubernetes deployment, you can rate limit the requests to the resources on the back end server or services using the rate limiting feature provided by the ingress Netscaler.

 - Rewrite and responder CRD (rewritepolicies.citrix.com)

 In a Kubernetes environment, to deploy specific layer 7 policies (such as redirecting HTTP traffic to a specific URL) requires you to add appropriate libraries within the microservices and manually configure the policies.
-Instead, you can use the Rewrite and Responder features provided by the Ingress Citrix ADC device to deploy these policies.
+Instead, you can use the Rewrite and Responder features provided by the Ingress Netscaler device to deploy these policies.

 - VIP CRD (vips.citrix.com)